 What To Do Instead

 The EPA recommends composting as the most safe and environmentally sound way to dispose of fallen leaves.
 Composting allows leaves (and other organic materials) to break down naturally, disposing of them without releasing any nastiness into the air or starting any fires.
-For more information on how to handle leaves in the fall, read more about the 11 things you should not with your fallen leaves (burning is one of them), and the ten things you can do with a pile of leaves.
+For more information on how to handle leaves in the fall, read more about the ten things you can do with a pile of leaves.